MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/batch-processing.md

 ### Azure Synapse Analytics

 [Azure Synapse Analytics](/azure/synapse-analytics/overview-what-is) is an enterprise analytics service that brings together both SQL and Spark technologies under a single construct of a workspace.
 Azure Synapse Analytics simplifies security, governance, and management.
 Every workspace has integrated data pipelines that you can use to author end-to-end workflows.
-You can also provision a dedicated SQL pool (formerly an Azure Synapse Analytics) for large-scale analytics, a serverless SQL endpoint that you can use to directly query the lake, and a Spark runtime for distributed data processing.
+You can also provision a dedicated SQL pool for large-scale analytics, a serverless SQL endpoint that you can use to directly query the lake, and a Spark runtime for distributed data processing.

 - *Languages:* Python, Java, Scala, and SQL